tkaserg/xfce4-panel-nobrackets/README.md

-# xfce4-panel-nobrakets
+# xfce4-panel-nobrackets
-patches to remove brakets from mimized window names in xfce4 panel PKGBUILD for arch linux
+patches to remove brackets from mimized window names in xfce4 panel PKGBUILD for arch linux